-To import entire project packages, follow these steps:
+To import a complete Mendix app package, follow these steps:

-Click the File menu in the Modeler and select Import Project Package…:
+Click the File menu in and select Import App Package:

 You have the following options in this dialog box:

-- Provide a Project name (by default, it will be named as it was in the Mendix package file)
+- Provide an App name (by default, it will be named as it was in the Mendix package file)

-Click OK, and your project will be loaded in the Modeler.
+Click OK, and your app will be loaded in .

 To import module packages, follow these steps:

-Right-click your project in the Project Explorer and select Import Module Package….
+Right-click your app in the App Explorer and select Import Module Package.

-In the dialog box, choose a name for your module and select whether to replace an existing module or create a new one:
+In the dialog box, choose a name for your module and select whether to create a new module or replace an existing one:

 If you replace the module with a new version, the existing user data will be retained based on the names of entities, attributes, and associations.
 If you delete a module and then add a newer version of it, all user data will be lost.